astropy/astropy-benchmarks/README.rst

 Notes to maintainers
 --------------------

-The ``master`` branch in this repository should not contain any results or built website.
+The ``main`` branch in this repository should not contain any results or built website.
 Results should be added to the ``results`` branch, and commits to the ``results`` branch trigger a build to the ``gh-pages`` branch.